l0gic-bomb/QtStudyEnglish/README.md

 # QtStudyEnglish
-QStudyEnglish is a project for learning new words, grammar training.
+This repo is a project for learning new words, grammar training.